 During production, the tank was modernized.
 In 2005, T-90A entered production.
 The T-90A received an improved cannon and an upgraded shell loader capable of firing advanced ammunition.

 Today’s hero is the latest T-90MS tank with more firepower, better protection, and increased mobility.
 Its combat munitions package now includes remote detonation fragmentation-type shells that are more efficient against enemy manpower.
 It is an updated version of the T-90A.

 The modernized version has a new combat turret module and a gun with improved accuracy characteristics, a fully automatic digital fire control system (FCS), new digital communications, navigation and interoperability gear, and a remotely controlled machine gun system (RCMS).

-The T-90MS is equipped with a 1,130 hp engine, a PNM Sosna-U gunner view,a UDP T05BV-1 RWS with a 7.62 mm machine gun, GLONASS navigation, inertial navigation systems, new Relikt explosive reactive armor (ERA) that covers more of the tank, and a steering wheel.
+The T-90MS is equipped with a 1,130 hp engine, a PNM Sosna-U gunner view, a UDP T05BV-1 RWS with a 7.62 mm machine gun, and GLONASS navigation, inertial navigation systems, new Relikt explosive reactive armor (ERA) that covers more of the tank, and a steering wheel.
 A new removable turret bustle is included, which provides storage for eight additional rounds.
 The T-90MS is ready for serial production.
-4 video cameras provide a 360° view of the environment, while the tank is more connected to command.
+Four video cameras offer a 360° view of the environment, while the tank is more connected to command.
 The T-90MS has an upgraded thermal imager that can detect tanks over 3300 meters away.

 The T-90MS has completed the necessary tests for production.
-No contracts have been signed so far, but a number of foreign countries have signaled an interest in the new tank.
+No contracts have been signed, but several foreign countries have signaled an interest in the new tank.

 At the latest Russian Arms Expo, the tank was displayed in a pavilion for foreign delegations to see.
 “There have been many delegations that have gone through pre-contract motions.
 This tank is potentially our export leader,” UVZ Deputy Director-General Alexei Zharich said.